PayFabric/Portal/PayFabric/Sections/JavaScript-SDK.md

 Once you have obtained your JWT Token, you have all the data you need to initiate our payment flow and wallet maintenance using our JavaScript SDK library.

-## Using our Hosted Bundled JavaScript SDK library to start the payment/wallet maintenance flow
+## Using our Hosted Bundled JavaScript SDK library to start the wallet maintenance flow

 Firstly, configure your checkout page to reference our JavaScript SDK and create an **Empty** DIV element with an ID.
 ```HTML